unumam/unumam.github.io/cstar.md

 - Extendable keywords set. *(In unique way)*
 - Static typing and manual memory control.
 - Interpretable to C, OpenCL and CUDA.
-- Support for wrapper classes.
+- Support for compact wrapper classes.
 - Modular compiler.
 - Compile-time reflections for [consistent data](https://github.com/protocolbuffers/protobuf) exchanges.
-- Implicit Array-of-Structs to Struct-of-Arrays [optimization](https://github.com/bryancatanzaro/trove).
+- Implicit Array-of-Structs to Struct-of-Arrays [optimizations](https://github.com/bryancatanzaro/trove).
 - Functions allow multiple input arguments and multiple outputs.
+- Functions can be partially specialized and overloaded.
-- Functions allow partial specialization adn serialization, like data.
+- Functions can be serialized into IR, just like data.